-This condition ensures that the functions defined in (2.4) and (5.1) below represent option prices.
-However, the condition is not needed for the proof of the results later, so we do not impose (2.1) or (2.3) in any of the results proved in the article.
+This condition ensures that the functions defined in (2.3) and (5.1) below represent option prices.
+However, the condition is not needed for the proof of the results later, so we do not need to impose (2.1) or (2.2) in any of the results proved in the article.
+We will, however, impose certain moment or regularity conditions.